Since: 0.18.0

 systemctl start phlix

 Log in, check your library items are visible, confirm watch history is present.
-If metadata images are missing, trigger a library rescan:
+If metadata images are missing, trigger a full library rescan from the admin UI, or via the API:

 # Copy the backup out of the container